norbert-dev/Hack_This_Site/Forensic Missions/Mission 1/README.md

 Lets do it so.

-After downloading this we will have a
+After downloading this we will have an
     image.tar.gz
 compressed file.

 This can be extracted with pretty much anything.
-We need to do this twice to access the given recovery image. this is gona be a
+We need to do this twice to access the given recovery image.
+Extraction will give us this file.

-    << image.dd >>.
+    image.dd

 Now as always we hit a wall here.

     Whats a "dd" file??

-Lets do what a good IT shaq person would do and lets ask google.
+Lets do what a good IT shaq person would do and lets ask our best friend *GOOGLE.

 Google says that

     a *.dd file is a disk image file and replica of a hard disk drive.

 Thats more than enough to know for now.
-So we know its a disk image which is like *.iso etc. So we need a tool to attach it to our system.
+So we know its a disk image which is like *.iso etc.

+So we need a tool to attach it to our system.
 Lets use google again.

 I personaly used OSF Mount this can handle *.dd files.
 After attaching the image.dd as a HDD in OSF we obtain the saved HDD under the name of 'stacy'.